Mixing time and cutoff for the adjacent transposition shuffle and the simple exclusion: Proof of Theorem 2.2 : Upper bound for the mixing time of the AT shufle

 \end{lemma}

 \begin{rem} It seems that in fact the process

 should converge to a Brownian sheet conditioned to be zero on the boundary of $[0,1]^2$.
-However, even convergence of the finite dimensional marginals seems tricky to prove and we do not need this result. \end{rem} \begin{proof}[Proof of Lemma \ref{graincon}] A simple way to prove \eqref{zij} is to remark that (see \cite[pp. 146]{cf:feller})
+However, even convergence of the finite dimensional marginals seems tricky to prove, and we do not need this result. \end{rem}